krisnagoda/School_District_Analysis/README.md

 Provide insight on performance trends from standardized testing across the city school system.
 Use these insights to help make data-backed decisions on funding strategy in upcoming discussion with school board and super intendant.

 ## Results

+**Note:** In each of the comparisons below v1 is our baseline with all data and v2 we have replaced all Thomas High School 9 grade data with NaN.

 ### How is the district summary affected?
+ - Average Math Score decreased from 79.0 in v1 to 78.9 in v2
+ - Average Reading Score was flat at 81.9 in v1 to v2
+ - % Passing Math decreased from 75% in v1 to 74.8% in v2
+ - % Passing Reading decreased from 86% in v1 to 85.7%
+ - % Overall Passing decreased from 65% in v1 to 64.9% in v2

 **v1 District Summary:**